Skip to main content

 The future as a political idea

-Jonathan White, Professor of Politics at LSE, he explores how politics has long been directed by shifting visions of the future.
+Jonathan White, Professor of Politics at LSE, explores how politics has long been directed by shifting visions of the future.

 Venue and access information